chgasparoto/aws-polly-voices/README.md

 - [x] 100% unit test coverage
 - [x] Documentation (this file)
 - [x] CI/CD with `sematinc-release` integrating with `Travis`, `Github` and `NPM registry`
+- [ ] Add missing helper methods to other languages/nationalities.
+E.g.: french, italian, spanish and so on

 ## Contributing